Manual Therapy and Exercise

 Initial Phase of Exercise:

-• Isometric exercises for the Quadriceps (especially the VMO): Electrical muscle stimulation can also be used to help increase contraction of the VMO.
+Isometric exercises for the Quadriceps (especially the VMO): Electrical muscle stimulation can also help increase the VMO's contraction.

 Intermediate Phase of Exercise

 The objective of the Intermediate Phase is to return to full weight-bearing on the injured leg and to increase muscular endurance.
-It is essential to combine soft-tissue mobilization with exercise to prevent scar tissue formation.
+Combining soft-tissue mobilization with exercise is essential to prevent scar tissue formation.
 During this stage, appropriate exercises would include open chain kinetic exercises such as:

-• One leg stands where the patient alternates standing on one leg for approximately 20 to 30 seconds, then shifts body weight back and forth: This exercise improves balance and weight-bearing tolerance but should only be performed if the patient can bear weight without significant discomfort.
+One-leg stands, in which the patient alternates standing on one leg for approximately 20 to 30 seconds and shifts body weight back and forth, improve balance and weight-bearing tolerance but should only be performed if the patient can bear weight without significant discomfort.

 Strengthening